Electric locomotive: Third rail

+Mass transit systems and suburban lines often use a third rail instead of overhead wire.
+It allows for smaller tunnels and lower clearance under bridges, and has advantages for intensive traffic that it is a very sturdy system, not sensitive to snapping overhead wires.
+Some systems use four rails, especially some lines in the London Underground.
+One setback for third rail systems is that level crossings become more complex, usually requiring a gap section.

-The original Baltimore and Ohio Railroad electrification used a sliding shoe in an overhead channel, a system quickly found to be unsatisfactory.
-It was replaced by a third rail, in which a pickup (the "shoe") rode underneath or on top of a smaller rail parallel to the main track, above ground level.
-There were multiple pickups on both sides of the locomotive in order to accommodate the breaks in the third rail required by trackwork.
+The original Baltimore and Ohio Railroad electrification used a sliding pickup (a contact shoe or simply the "shoe") in an overhead channel, a system quickly found to be unsatisfactory.
+It was replaced by a third rail, in which a pickup rides underneath or on top of a smaller rail parallel to the main track, above ground level.
+There are multiple pickups on both sides of the locomotive in order to accommodate the breaks in the third rail required by trackwork.
 This system is preferred in subways because of the close clearances it affords.